newfyu/Braindoor/doc/README_EN.md

 Open `127.0.0.1:7086` in browser and configure your `openai key` in the `Config` TAB to work!

 > Install in macos, macos M1, ubuntu, windows pass, if you have other installation questions, you can check [FAQ] (doc/FAQ.md), or leave a message.

+>  The background run can be 'nohup python run.py &' then switched on and off via the tray icon

 ---